hubcio/stdin2file/README.md

 # stdin2file

-## Motivation

 A kind of tee-like program which writes stdin to file, and optionally compresses it using multiple threads.
-Also just a project-exercise for rust learning.

 ## Installation